lsst-dm/uws-api-server/docs/ocps_prototype.rst

     command - command to execute
-    run_id - custom identifier for client use only url - git repo URL to clone for use by job script commit_ref - git reference (branch name, commit, tag) denoting the desired git clone state
+    run_id - custom identifier for client use only environment - array of objects with name and value specifying the environment variables for the executing script url - git repo URL to clone for use by job script commit_ref - git reference (branch name, commit, tag) denoting the desired git clone state